MartinJoukl/ship-browser-gui/README.md

 It is created in react and can be run using `npm start` - the application runs on http://localhost:3000.

 ## Route overview
-Gui consists of 3 routes, 2 visible to non-registered user.
+Gui consists of 4 routes, 3 visible to non-registered user.
-Main routes are Ship Overview and Skin Overview visible by public and Administration visible by logged in user.
-There as also another subroute of Ship Overview, which purpose is to display ship details - it is accesible by clicking on any card of displayed ship.
+Main routes are Ship Overview, Skin Overview and login visible by public and Administration visible by logged in user.
+There as also another subroute of Ship Overview - Ship Detail, which is accesible by clicking on any card of displayed ship.

+Ship overview - displays cards of all ships in game, which can be filtered by in-build filters.
+Skin overview - displays gallery of all skins in game, which can be filtered by in-build filters.
+Ship Detail - displays detail of given ship including it's skills and skin gallery.
+Login - displays a login form.
+Administration - displays administration panel which has buttons for synchronizing with remote and generating skin image previews.

 ## Requirements
 Application requires the backend to be running.